mile95/old-blog/_posts/2022-05-27-kubectl-wait-command.md

 ---
-title: "The kubectl wait command"
+title: "The Kubectl Wait Command"
 date: 2022-05-27T10:48:19+02:00
 tags: [kubernetes]
 description: "How to use the kubectl wait command"